Yelp/pyleus/docs/source/contributing.rst

 Contributing
 ============

-Anyone and everyone is encouraged to contribute to Pyleus.
+Everyone is encouraged to contribute to Pyleus.
 You can contribute by forking the `GitHub repo`_ and making a pull request or opening an issue.

 .. note::